 I've cut the tile up in two ways, so that alternating layers overlap, like brickwork, for strength.

-Get the stamper pieces SVG file - it fits six layers' worth of pieces onto a single 600×400mm sheet of 6mm plywood.
+It fits six layers' worth of pieces onto a single 600×400mm sheet of 6mm plywood.
+The black outlines should be cut and the yellow shapes should be engraved.

 The pieces are numbered.
 One layer is made of even-numbered pieces, and the next is made of odd-numbered pieces.